Guide to Buy Acrylic Paints

-- Low-quality pigment is added in the binder
+- Low-quality pigment is added to the binder.

 - The cheapest acrylic paint for beginners comes as an 'Acrylic paint set'.
 The set contains a variety of colors in small tubes.

-Fluid acrylic or soft acrylic paint, both are good for beginners.
-If you are painting for hobby, decorative purpose, murals, or with children, then student grade acrylic paints should be adequate.
+Fluid acrylic or soft acrylic paint both are good for beginners.
+If you are painting for a hobby, decorative purposes, or just learning, then student-grade acrylic paints should be adequate.

 The heavy body has a pigment-rich color range which tends to be expensive and individual colors are priced differently based on the special pigment used in the making.

 Acrylic paint cost differs by a great deal depending on different variables used while it is produced.
-You will notice that higher grade range of paints are divided into series (this is usually a price band) that reflect the cost.
+You will notice that a higher grade range of paints is divided into series (usually a price band) that reflect the cost.

 all those artists looking to buy artist grade paints, here are the few deciding factors to consider when making a choice:

-It's easier to notice that better paints with a higher pigment concentration is more bright.
+It's easier to notice that better paints with a higher pigment concentration are more bright.
 The amount

-of pigment supply and purity will majorly decide vibrancy of the color.
+of pigment supply and purity will majorly decide the vibrancy of the color.

 Some pigments which are not naturally sourced are made from a mix of pigments to achieve the target color.

-Acrylic paints come in range of consistency.
+Acrylic paints come in a range of consistency.
 Fluid, soft body acrylic, heavy body acrylic, each is used for a precise purpose.
 Choose the one as per your requirement.
-For example, you will choose fluid paints for pour painting, and use a heavy body for impasto, texture work.
+For example, you will choose fluid paints for pour painting and use a heavy body for impasto, texture work.

 Student and Artist colors both have a different amount of pigment; hence its opacity also differs.
 Natural pigment character dictates each color.